In this post

-There will also be a version with sapphire crystal that in some images has been called "Pro", but in others has lost it and only appears as "sapphire".
+There will also be a version with sapphire crystal, which in some images has been referred to as "Pro", but in others it has lost it and only appears as "sapphire".

 Seeing that the inscription already appears on the cover of the watches, it seems that this is what will arrive at the market.
 Or maybe it will arrive as Pro in some markets and Sapphire in others...